 Come on down and enjoy amazing coffee, high-speed wifi and a game of pool 😉

 Are Hostels Safe?

-The worst pickle I got into was when my 18-year-old sister got her iPod stolen at a hostel in Barcelona.
-But it was her fault – she left it on her dorm-bed pillow all day for god’s sake.
+Havings stayed in hundreds of hostels and having met hundreds of travellers who have stayed in hundreds of more hostels, I can confidently say that hostels are extremely safe.
+The spiciest pickle I’ve seen was when my 18-year-old sister got her iPod stolen at a hostel in Barcelona.
+But it was her fault – she left it on her dorm-bed pillow all day for God’s sake.

 Who can stay in hostels?